DASH Diet Food List – Overview

 Adhering to a DASH diet is very easy because it does have many restrictions.
-The only major restriction is sodium.
+The only significant restriction is sodium.

-Before you put anything on the basket, ensure to read the label so you do not end up paying for a food item that will affect your health.
+Before you put anything on the basket, read the label so you do not end up paying for a food item that will affect your health.

-All the above ingredients are easily available, and you can make delectable dash diet recipes from them.
+All the above ingredients are readily available, and you can make delectable dash diet recipes from them.